ayoubelhanchi/ayoubelhanchi.github.io/index.markdown

 [paper](files/paper_2.pdf)

 ### Thesis ###
-**Large Scale Optimization and Sampling for Machine Learning and Statistics. (in progress)**
+**Large Scale Optimization and Sampling for Machine Learning and Statistics.**
-Ayoub El Hanchi
+M.Sc. in Mathematics and Statistics, McGill University, May 2021.
 [thesis](files/thesis_1.pdf)

 <!---